AbieFund/abie-archive/CONTRACT.md

 When you send money to the contract, you’re a `donor` and get a receipt.

-If the contract receives more than 1000 ETH, `donor` gets refund.
+If the contract's balance exceed 1000 ETH, `donor` gets refund.

 You can ask for membership and get a right to vote.